Photo by Innerbody Research

 As with many supplements, spermidine may not be suitable for anyone who is pregnant or breastfeeding.
 While some studies suggest that exogenous spermidine can benefit mothers and their offspring, at least in animal models,28 the currently available research is limited, and more human trials are needed to verify spermidine's overall safety during gestation and lactation.
 If you're currently pregnant, planning to become pregnant, or breastfeeding, we encourage you to speak with your doctor to determine whether spermidine has a place in your health and wellness regimen.

 In addition, spermidine supplementation may not be entirely appropriate for people who are currently using certain drugs or supplements.
-According to DrugBank, a well-annotated source of detailed drug data,29 exogenous spermidine can increase the risk or severity of adverse events when combined with medications or supplements such as acyclovir (a prescription herpes treatment), choline (a common nutrient), and codeine (a prescription opioid pain medication).30 This list is far from exhaustive.
+According to DrugBank, a well-annotated source of detailed drug data,29 exogenous spermidine can increase the risk or severity of adverse events when combined with medications or supplements such as choline (a common nutrient), codeine (a prescription opioid pain medication), and acyclovir (a prescription antiviral treatment for herpes infections like chicken pox, shingles, and genital herpes).30 This list is far from exhaustive.

 The drugs and supplements we've mentioned aren't guaranteed to interact with a spermidine supplement, but the risk is there.
 Again, you should speak with your doctor to determine whether you're at risk for a drug-drug interaction with spermidine.